imapp-pl/gas-cost-estimator/docs/report_stage_i.md

 3. Analysis tasks
     1. Tidy and improve structure of the existing analysis code in R, allow for its extensibility
     1. Improve the visualization method to check distributions of measurements per OPCODE and environment (frequency plots used in Stage I are not useful)
+    1. Look into the extreme outliers in OPCODE measurements, if they are still present after rectifying the instrumentation stack
     1. Revisit the choice of the pivot OPCODE for implementation-relative measurements, describe criteria for this choice
     1. Allow analysis of OPCODE measurements coming from programs in which their execution has been parametrized (via arguments, context, surroundings)
     2. Explore validation methods proposed